-We exist for boys as they are so they imagine the men they can become.
+We exist for girls as they are so they imagine the women they can become.

-What do you like to do for fun?
+We offer a variety of camp activities to choose from while you are at Camp Kupugani’s girls camp.
 Maybe you like to swim, ride your bike, play sports or just spend time with your friends.
-When you’re at our camp, you can do all of that and more!
-We offer a variety of land, water and adventure activities for you to choose from while at camp.
-Take a look below at a small sample of the camp activities that we offer at camp.
+When you’re at Camp Kupugani, you can do all of that and more!
+We offer a variety of land, water, and adventure activities for you to choose from while at camp.
+All campers are eligible to participate in all camp activities (with the exception of our leadership program-specific activities which are limited to campers ages 14 and 15).
+Take a look below at a small sample of the activities that we offer at camp.

 - Rock Climbing